Advertising

 Stefani Couto

-A journalist by training, a gamer by passion!
+Journalist by training, gamer by passion!
 I write about games, trivia, and guides to help other players explore this incredible universe.
-If there's a new game...

 Clair Obscur Expedition 33

-Photo: Disclosure/Sandfall Interactive
+Photo: Courtesy of Sandfall Interactive

-While the number is impressive, it's important to note that the survey only considers Steam.
-Clair Obscur: Expedition 33 was also released for PS5, Xbox Series X|S, and strategically, it arrived directly on Xbox Game Pass, Microsoft's subscription service.
+Although the number is impressive, it's important to highlight that the survey only considers Steam.
+Clair Obscur: Expedition 33 was also released for PS5, Xbox Series X|S and, strategically, went straight to Xbox Game Pass, Microsoft's subscription service.

 game Clair Obscur Expedition 33

-Photo: Disclosure/Sandfall Interactive
+Photo: Courtesy of Sandfall Interactive

 Given the numbers and the warm reception, it's clear that Sandfall Interactive's project not only met expectations but also paved the way for new debates about game distribution through subscription models.